 Advancing medicine for life

 Disclaimer: The UNC Eshelman School of Pharmacy designs this Student Handbook to be as current as possible; however, the policies and other information contained in this handbook are subject to change at any time.
-The official Student Handbook is maintained by the Office of Curricular and Student Affairs.
+The official Student Handbook is maintained by the Office of Student Affairs.
 In the event of any discrepancy between the online policies and the official Student Handbook, then the language in the official version shall control.